NandhiniNanz/sonarcloud-website/_posts/2016/06/2016-06-30-real-life-projects.md

 # oVirt

+oVirt is a virtualization platform that manages virtual machines, storage and virtualized networks.

 - Java
 - Built with [SonarQube Scanner for Maven](http://redirect.sonarsource.com/doc/install-configure-scanner-maven.html) on Jenkins
 - [Sources](https://github.com/oVirt/ovirt-engine)
 - [See dashboard](https://sonarqube.com/overview?id=org.ovirt.engine%3Aroot)

 # SimGrid

+SimGrid is a scientific instrument to study the behavior of large-scale distributed systems such as Grids, Clouds, HPC or P2P systems.

 - C/C++
 - Built with [SonarQube Scanner](http://redirect.sonarsource.com/doc/install-configure-scanner.html) and Build Wrapper on TravisCI
 - [Sources](https://github.com/simgrid/simgrid)
 - [See dashboard](https://sonarqube.com/overview?id=simgrid)

 # JHipster

+JHipster is a Yeoman generator, used to create a Spring Boot + AngularJS project.

 - Java & JavaScript
 - Built with [SonarQube Scanner for Maven](http://redirect.sonarsource.com/doc/install-configure-scanner-maven.html) on TravisCI
 - [Sources](https://github.com/jhipster/jhipster-sample-app)
 - [See dashboard](https://sonarqube.com/overview?id=io.github.jhipster.sample%3Ajhipster-sample-application)

 # OpenCover

+OpenCover is a code coverage tool for .NET 2 and above (Windows OSs only - no MONO), with support for 32 and 64 processes and covers both branch and sequence points.

 - C#
 - Built with [SonarQube Scanner for MSBuild](http://redirect.sonarsource.com/doc/install-configure-scanner-msbuild.html) on AppVeyor
 - [Sources](https://github.com/OpenCover/opencover)